Routine

 The Right Way

-1. Wait 30-60 minutes before eating/drinking
+1. Wait before eating or drinking

 How to Fix It

-Mistake #7: Using on Unsuitable Teeth
+Mistake #7: Using Whitening on Unsuitable Teeth

 Why It's a Problem